sbordeyne/renpy-text-editor/README.md

 - [ ] To UPPERCASE : Ctrl+Shift+U
 - [ ] To Capitalized case : Ctrl+Alt+U
 - [ ] Invert casing : Ctrl+Shift+Alt+U
+- [ ] Undo
+- [ ] Redo

+# To do list :

+- [x] Syntax highlighting
+- [x] Main window view, with 2 resizable frames for text editing.
+- [x] Project manager view
+- [x] Theme support
+- [x] opening a file from the project manager
+- [x] Sort the project manager by item type (folder/file)
+- [ ] Improve the lexer for the RenPy language
+- [ ] Save files
+- [ ] Handle keyboard input / changing the Keybindings
+- [ ] Adding in the Options window.
+- [ ] Integrate picture viewer into project manager / Implement music (sound) player.